keithbuhler/keithbuhler.github.io/teaching.md

 ### Teaching Statement

 My goal in teaching is to build an immersive environment of philosophical thinking and to enable students to grow intellectually.
-[Click here to read my full teaching statement](/teaching-statement)
+[To read the full teaching statement, click here.](/teaching-statement)

 ### Sample Syllabi